 “You say that as if meeting me was a lifelong wish, boy.”
 I said.

 “Where do you think you’re going?”
 I asked.

-“Hey, what the hell are you doing!?” he screamed.
+“Zhyx, where the hell are you taking me!?” he screamed.

-“Are you certain?”
+“Are you sure?”
 I loosened my talons.
-“Just say the word, verd, and I shall release you right here, all the way down.”
+“Just say the word, verd, and I’ll release you, all the way down.”

 The Flatlander ceased his protests.
 He wrapped his arms around one of my digits and held it as tightly as he could.